Nature Based Art Therapy services offered in person: Alameda,California

 Nature Based Art Therapy, facilitated by a professional art therapist, effectively supports personal and relational treatment goals as well as community concerns.
 Eco-Art Therapy is used to improve cognitive and sensory-motor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal and ecological change.

 Art therapists are master-level clinicians who work with people of all ages across a broad spectrum of practice.
 Guided by ethical standards and scope of practice, their education and supervised training prepares them for culturally proficient work with diverse populations in a variety of settings.
 Honoring individuals’ values and beliefs, art therapists work with people who are challenged with medical and mental health problems, as well as individuals seeking emotional, creative, and spiritual growth.

-Through integrative methods, art therapy engages the mind, body, and spirit in ways that are distinct from verbal articulation alone.
+Through integrative methods, nature based art therapy engages the mind, body, and spirit in ways that are distinct from verbal articulation alone.
 Kinesthetic, sensory, perceptual, and symbolic opportunities invite alternative modes of receptive and expressive communication, which can circumvent the limitations of language.
 Visual and symbolic expression gives voice to experience, and empowers individual, communal, and societal transformation